Deploy your app

 What you'll learn

-In this lab you'll do the following to a Python app:
+In this lab you'll do the following with a Python app:

 Setup and requirement